Updated on November 20, 2023 by Julie McCool

 We first visited Meadowlark Botanical Gardens Winter Walk of Lights in 2014, and it's been on our list for holiday lights fun ever since.
-Even when the weather is chilly, it’s fun to bundle up and experience this lovely holiday display.
+There are new additions every year, and old favorites return.

 What You'll Find on the Winter Walk of Lights Trail